Metal Gear Solid: Rising Message Board older than one year ago

 - Like?

-#metalgearsolid At the 2009 E3 gaming convention in Los Angeles, Konami revealed that it was developing a different spin on the Metal Gear universe.
-The game was Metal Gear: Rising, and it's M.I.A.
+#metalgearsolid At the 2009 E3 gaming convention in Los Angeles, Konami revealed that it be developing a different spin on the Metal Gear universe.
+The game be Metal Gear: Rising, 'n it be M.I.A.
 More »

 Posted by Kotaku Jun 10 2011 01:00 GMT